numediart/act/README.md

 <div align="center">
   <p align="center">
-    The Avatar Controller Toolkit (ACT) is a tool developped to enhance the visualisation of any expression model which would be performed by an agent, Lou, we have created using Blender.
+    The Avatar Controller Toolkit (ACT) is developed to enhance the visualization of any expression model performed by an agent, Lou, created using Blender.
-    The ACT project uses the power of Unity and Blender, mixed in a tool made for the users.
-The project have three features : <b>Live streaming</b>, <b>Record</b> and <b>Wizard of Oz</b>.
-The advantage of our project is you have no constraints for the choice of model you want to use.
-You can plug your own model on the server and use the avatar.
+    ACT leverages the power of Unity and Blender, offering three key features: <b>Live Streaming</b>, <b>Recording</b>, and <b>Wizard of Oz</b>.
+The primary advantage of our project is its flexibility; you can use any model with the server to animate the avatar.
     <br />
     <br />
     <a href="https://github.com/numediart/ACT/wiki">View Wiki</a>